GU-CLASP/GU-CLASP.github.io/_people/sylvie-saget/index.md

 !!! pleasedontstealmywork !!!

 An approach initiated more than 15 years ago & 100% designed ***by myself***!!!

---- No worries ---Whenever I am classified by the lab as a "Past member"/not "PhD student"  --- I am an active researcher & PhD student!
-But dealing with academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!
-Here in Sweden - together with men & their "friends" at the international level - you may find many women & institutions who actively take part in Matilda effect!

 -------------------------------------------------
 PhD Project: "Language as a tool: A rational and cognitive approach"